Showciety/SGB/README.md

 These steps can be done early and should not affect your regular streams.

 1. Set up OBS for the event.
-See "Stream Seup".
+See "[Stream Setup](#stream-setup)".
 Since this is a separate scene collection it shouldn't impact your regular streams.
 You may have your own flourish, but we would like to try to have a generally consistent "look" for the event.
 See "[Streamlabs OBS (SLOBS) Notes](#streamlabs-obs-slobs-notes)" if you use SLOBS.
 2. Make a Tiltify account (or login with Twitch) and request to be part of the team on Tiltify.
 Once logged in go to the [Super Mario Showciety Team Page](https://tiltify.com/+super-mario-showciety/profile) to request an invite.
 There is a black "Join team +" button next to the "Super Mario Showciety on Tiltify" header at the top!
 3. While **NOT** required we recommend planning donation incentives.
 See "[Donation Incentive Ideas](#donation-incentive-ideas)".
 4. Get to know a little about the charity we're supporting so you can talk it up.
 See "[Talking Points](#talking-points)" if you need something to get the juices flowing, but you should try to know a few things that the talking points can refresh in your mind's eye.